TomerFi/my_home_assistant_configuration/README.md

 I also want to acknowledge a couple of builtin tools with home assistant that I use regularly. in the developer tools:
 - **Services** a very useful tool for testing service calls before integrating them into my yaml files.
 - **Templates** there is no way I'm even looking at a template in the yaml files without testing it with this tool first, amazing.
-## Future plans for my environment
-- I recently purchased the new Smarthings Link and it turned my Shield console into a Smarthings hub.
-I plan on purchasing a couple of sensors and devices and use my Home Assistant to control and manage the Smartthings hub.